port-labs/port-docs/docs/guides-and-tutorials/manage-resources-using-k8s-crds.md

 <img src='/img/guides/visualizeCRDs.svg' width='100%' border='1px' />

-Then we will connect a GitHub account using Port's [GitHub integration](/build-your-software-catalog/sync-data-to-catalog/git/github/github.md) to provision CRs directly into the Kubernetes cluster, or optionally with GitOps.
+Next, we will connect a GitHub account using Port's [GitHub integration](/build-your-software-catalog/sync-data-to-catalog/git/github/github.md) to provision CRs directly into the Kubernetes cluster, or optionally with GitOps.
 After completing it, you will get a sense of how it can benefit different personas in your organization:

 <img src='/img/guides/createCRs.svg' width='100%' border='1px' />

-### 1. (Optional) Creating a Crossplane XRD & Composition or using an existing CRD
+### 1. (Optional) Create a Crossplane XRD & Composition or use an existing CRD

 **If you already have a CRD that you want to expose in Port, you can skip this step.**